ibnishak/digital-garden-starter/readme.md

 # Staring a new blog

 TODO: Update and explain this starter
+TODO: See if zsh scripts can be done in nodejs

 1. Fork this repo
 2. Clone it to your laptop